jetstack/finops-stack/content/selection/monitoring.md

 **Provides**: metrics and visibility.
 Does not provide: recommendations/reports (these are in Kubecost free).
-Requires user configuration to get started (can’t install and get running without a GCP api key if using google cloud - autodetected).
+Requires user configuration to get started (can't install and get running without a GCP api key if using google cloud - autodetected).
 **Installation**: first Prometheus, then Cloud provider configuration, then opencost.

 ### [KubeCost](https://www.kubecost.com/) (free tier)